 Our research in this area spans all the way down to the nano-scale, investigating the energy transfer between nanoparticles with medical applications for cancer treatments.

-We are experts in this field and cover all aspects related to electrical materials.
+We are experts in this field and our research activity covers all aspects related to electrical materials.

 Some specific areas we focus on are: